awsdocs/amazon-fsx-lustre-user-guide/doc_source/performance.md

 **Note**
 Your chosen request model has tradeoffs in consistency \(if you're using multiple Amazon EC2 instances\) and speed\.
 + **Amazon EC2 instances** – Applications that perform a large number of read and write operations likely need more memory or computing capacity than applications that don't\.
 When launching your Amazon EC2 instances for your compute\-intensive workload, choose instance types that have the amount of these resources that your application needs\.
 The performance characteristics of Amazon FSx for Lustre file systems don't depend on the use of Amazon EBS–optimized instances\.
++ **Recommended tuning for large client instance types**

+  1. To tune large client instances for optimal performance:

+     1. For client instance types with memory of more than 64 GiB, we recommend applying the following tuning:

+        ```
+        lctl set_param ldlm.namespaces.*.lru_max_age=600000
+        ```

+     1. For client instance types with more than 64 CPU cores, we recommend applying the following tuning:

+        ```
+        echo "options ptlrpc ptlrpcd_per_cpt_max=32" >> /etc/modprobe.d/modprobe.conf
+        echo "options ksocklnd credits=2560" >> /etc/modprobe.d/modprobe.conf

+        # reload all kernel modules to apply the above two settings
+        sudo reboot
+        ```

+  1. After the client is mounted, the following tuning needs to be applied:

+     ```
+     sudo lctl set_param osc.*OST*.max_rpcs_in_flight=32
+     sudo lctl set_param mdc.*.max_rpcs_in_flight=64
+     sudo lctl set_param mdc.*.max_mod_rpcs_in_flight=50
+     ```

+  Note that `lctl set_param` is known to not persist over reboot\.
+Since these parameters cannot be set permanently from the client side, it is recommended to implement a boot cron job to set the configuration with the recommended tunings\.
 + **Workload balance across OSTs** – In some cases, your workload isn’t driving the aggregate throughput that your file system can provide \(200 MB/s per TiB of storage\)\.
 If so, you can use CloudWatch metrics to troubleshoot if performance is affected by an imbalance in your workload’s I/O patterns\.
 To identify if this is the cause, look at the Maximum CloudWatch metric for Amazon FSx for Lustre\.

   In some cases, this statistic shows a load at or above 240 MBps of throughput \(the throughput capacity of a single 1\.2\-TiB Amazon FSx for Lustre disk\)\.
 In such cases, your workload is not evenly spread out across your disks\.
 If this is the case, you can use the `lfs setstripe` command to modify the striping of files your workload is most frequently accessing\.
 For optimal performance, stripe files with high throughput requirements across all the OSTs comprising your file system\.